queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 It takes a while to fully master enough of something like Vim to realise its power and not be frustrated by it, especially if you are coming from something which does everything but write the code for you (um, well, IntelliJ...).
-Not many people have the patience or discipline for that.
+Few people have the patience or discipline for that, not that there is anything special about me: I had no choice but to learn it as my team was a 100% pair-programming one and this setup was voted the least terrible of an endlessly disappointing selection.

 The downside of tmux is everyone's terminal size is set to that of the smallest screen.
 In other words, if you are on a 27" monitor, and your buddy is on a 13" laptop,